The Best Dogs For Kid: Breeds Common To Australia

 Should You Get Your Kids A Dog?

 There are many benefits to adopting a puppy when children are young.
 For one, children who grow up with dogs tend to be statistically more responsible, caring and mindful of other’s needs .
 Plus, taking care of their own dog will teach your kid compassion, consistency and help them establish a routine of their own.
-And having a happy dog running around the house will improve everyone’s mood.
+Also, having a happy dog running around the house will improve everyone’s mood.

 However, owning a dog needs to be carefully supervised by a parent.
 Young kids will need reminding of what needs to be done, and children of all ages need to be held accountable.
 Plus, an adult will have to teach kids how to take care of their new puppy and lend a hand if they ask for help.